PPML/tabby/utilities/inst/about-tabby.md

 to [*ppml@hsph.harvard.edu*](mailto:ppml@hsph.harvard.edu).

 The estimates shown by Tabby are based on a mathematical model of TB epidemiology in the US.
 The model can be used to investigate how changes in the drivers of TB epidemiology could lead to changes in long term epidemiology.
-For further details on the epidemiological factors included in the model, detailed methods, and main results see the paper “Prospects for tuberculosis elimination in the United States: results of a transmission dynamic model” \\\[citation info to be added\\\].
+While the model itself includes a large number of factors determining TB epidemiology, this web tool is restricted to the scenarios included in the published journal article, and does not allow user control of individual parameters.

 The findings and conclusions described in this web application and linked journal article are those of the author(s) and do not necessarily